HOW IT WORKS

 The Festival is FREE to attend, but musicians must arrange/fund their own travel to the Festival.
-We will provide small travel reimbursement grants to musicians who after the Festival ends (via an application distributed by the personnel manager).
+We will provide small travel grants to musicians after the Festival ends.

 We provide all traveling musicians with a host family.
 Upon arrival into Branson, we will host a bar-b-que to introduce each musician to his or her host family.
 You will be able to sleep and relax at your host family's home.
 We will arrange the host families and roommates so that each orchestra member will have a ride to rehearsal.
 Most hosts are not musicians, so it will be important to come prepared with a music stand for practice.

 In 2013, the TFO was fondly nick-named, "The Food Orchestra."
 Lunches are catered into Branson High School, which serves as our rehearsal and orchestral concert venue.
 A local family or organization generously provides each of the evening meals.
 We also provide snacks throughout daily rehearsals (often there is a breakfast food available).
 To minimize food and waste and trash, we require musicians to provide and maintain their own mess kits for the duration of the festival.

 Branson is a destination city, and orchestra members are encouraged to take advantage of fun stuff in the area.
 There are beautiful lakes, a beach, amusement parks, countless shows and restaurants, and great shopping opportunities.
 Get together, and go exploring!